Thank you for visiting Richard Church.

 Prior to what I’ll call the plant-based revolution, and by that I’m referring to this period of time we’re living in right now where new vegan (often meat-like) products are being released onto the market on a seemingly weekly basis, vegans would satisfy their desire for simulated meat by making homemade seitan.
 There are a

+You can also switch to regular flour if you have no gluten issues.
 I don’t mind telling you that this vegan Yorkshire pudding recipe has taken some experimentation to get right, so I’m quite excited to release it now.
 These are fully vegan, fully gluten-free Yorkshire puddings.
 Now finally, we can complete our Sunday meals.
-A non-stick, 12-hole muffin tin works best for this recipe, and there are